mad2342/FellOffACargoShip/README.md

     * `/upgr all` will fully upgrade the Argo
     * `/ronin Eck` will add the pilot Chris Eck to your roster
     * `/rep Steiner+50` will add 50 points to your reputation rating with the Lyran Commonwealth
+    * `/travel victoria` will instantly transport your dropship to starsystem Victoria

 ## Thanks
 * pardeike